microsoft/psi-samples/Samples/HelloWorld/README.md

 ## Running and disposing the pipeline

 Next we need to [execute the pipeline](https://github.com/microsoft/psi/wiki/Pipeline-Execution), which can be done in a few different ways.
-Calling `p.Run()` will tell the pipeline to execute until all components have completed sending messages, and this is a blocking call.
+Calling `p.Run()` will tell the pipeline to execute until all components have completed sending messages.
 Running this pipeline will cause the timer component to start generating messages, which in turn are processed by the `Do` operators.
 In this case, since the timer component will emit an infinite number of messages, the application would continue to run indefinitely until the application was killed by the user.
-Instead, we will use the asynchronous `p.RunAsync()` command, which will start executing the pipeline and then immediately return.
+Instead, we will use the asynchronous, non-blocking `p.RunAsync()` command, which will start executing the pipeline and then immediately return.
 We will then wait for the user to strike any key, upon which we gracefully shutdown the pipeline using `p.Dispose()`:

 ```csharp
 public static void Main()